 The end users who join us at the Presentation Summit will not have to sit through keynote addresses about sales forecasts, industry trends, or document object models.
 Instead, if you are one of the 150 patrons to attend in person (maximum, attendance capped) or the several hundred who will connect virtually, you will be watching the true experts in the presentation community.
 You will be watching the most talented presentation experts showcase their talents and speak on dozens of salient topics:

 Our conferences spawn lasting relationships.
 We bring people together who share a common bond and spirit and we turn them into colleagues, business partners, best friends, soulmates…even bride and groom (it’s happened three times).

 Definitely not.
 We design the Summit for those who use the software regularly, or expect to do so, but we make no assumptions about your level of expertise.
-We offer three concurrent seminars and workshops, and there will always be a seminar taking place designed for beginning and/or intermediate users, or else there will be instructors in the Help Center dedicated to working with new users on fundamentals and basics.
+We offer two concurrent seminar tracks and workshops, and there will always be a seminar taking place designed for beginning and/or intermediate users.

-So we are by no means a conference just for experts (although you’ll surely meet your share of them there).
+So we are by no means a conference just for experts, although you’ll surely meet your share of them there and your career is likely to be enhanced by the relationships you’ll be able to cultivate with them.
 We think of ourselves as a conference for earnest users, for those who have made a significant commitment to the presentation industry.

 Got an hour?
 The list reads like a who’s who of presentation professionals and PowerPoint experts.
 We combine the following groups of people to form our team:

 Spouses, domestic partners, or companions of any sort are welcome, and for as long as we have space available, we offer three options for accommodating them:

 1. Single-day attendance at $250 per day.
 This includes full access to all daytime sessions and our after-hours reception that day.